Pillaging

 This XML document contains a root element called Connections with the information about the encryption used for the credentials and the attribute Protected, which corresponds to the master password used to encrypt the document.
 We can use this string to attempt to crack the master password.
 We will find some elements named Node within the root element.
 Those nodes contain details about the remote system, such as username, domain, hostname, protocol, and password.
 All fields are plaintext except the password, which is encrypted with the master password.

-As mentioned previously, if the user didn't set a custom master password, we can use the script mRemoteNG-Decrypt to decrypt the password.
+As mentioned previously, if the user didn't set a custom master password, we can use the script mRemoteNG-Decryptarrow-up-right to decrypt the password.
 We need to copy the attribute Password content and use it with the option -s.
 If there's a master password and we know it, we can then use the option -p with the custom master password to also decrypt the password.

 Decrypt the Password with mremoteng_decrypt